marijnh/Eloquent-JavaScript/11_async.md

 Being a curious crow, Carla takes a closer look at the wall.
 It appears to consist of a number of large glass-fronted devices wired up to cables.
 On the back, the devices say “LedTec SIG-5030”.

-A quick Internet search turns up a user's manual for these devices.
+A quick internet search turns up a user's manual for these devices.
 They appear to be traffic signs, with a programmable matrix of amber LED lights.
 The intent is of the humans is probably to display some kind of information on them during their event.
 Interestingly, the screens can be programmed over a wireless network.
 Could it be they are connected to the building's local network?

 Each device on a network gets an _IP address_, which other devices can use to send it messages.
 We talk more about that in [Chapter ?](browser).
 Carla notices that her own phones all get addresses like `10.0.0.20` or `10.0.0.33`.
 It might be worth trying to send messages to all such addresses and see if any one of them responds to the interface described in the manual for the signs.